 Groundwater quality and seawater quality has no baseline data to compare with.
-However, the data obtained for the purpose of this study indicate that the marine water quality is in pristine condition and that there are no hypersalinity issues at the brine discharge location.
+However, the data obtained for the purpose of this study indicate that the marine water quality is in pristine condition and that there are no hyper salinity issues at the brine discharge location.
 The groundwater sample taken at or close to the powerhouse fuel handling area indicates that there is no contamination of the groundwater lens from fuel handling activities.

 As discussed earlier, monthly testing of product water is undertaken by the management by sending samples to the National Health Laboratory.
 This is in accordance with the conditions of initial registration of the desalination plant.
+The results have not been shared with the consultants by the time this report was completed.